ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

     You can find the corresponding ``Python`` script for this tutorial here: https://github.com/ARTIST-Association/ARTIST/blob/main/tutorials/01_heliostat_raytracing_tutorial.py

-This tutorial provides a brief introduction to ``ARTIST`` showcasing how Heliostat Raytracing is performed.
+This tutorial provides a brief introduction to ``ARTIST`` showcasing how Heliostat Ray Tracing is performed.
 The tutorial will run through some basic concepts necessary to understanding ``ARTIST`` including:

 - How to load a scenario.
-- Activating the kinematic in a heliostat to align this heliostat for raytracing.
+- Activating the kinematic in a heliostat to align this heliostat for ray tracing.
-- Performing heliostat raytracing to generate a flux density image on the receiver.
+- Performing heliostat ray tracing to generate a flux density image on the receiver.

 Loading a Scenario
 ------------------